Multicultural Greek Council

 For more information on the Latino Fraternal Organizations, visit the National Association of Latino Fraternal Organizations which is an umbrella council for Latino Greek Letter Organizations.

-Alex Carter is the MGC advisor.
-His office is 302 Student Union Building.
+VaNia Payne is the MGC advisor.
+Her office is 416 Student Union Building.